 BT was once the UK’s sole home telephone operator, but a number of rivals in the telecoms space have joined BT in the landline provider sector, including Virgin Media and TalkTalk.

 The heightened levels of competition for your business mean that the market is now awash with excellent deals.
-Here we’ll look at what some of the providers offer to give you a better idea of what you can expect if you sign up for a home phone and landline as a standalone option or add one to your existing services.
+Here we’ll look at what some providers offer to give you a better idea of what you can expect if you sign up for a home phone and landline as a standalone option or add one to your existing services.

 Take a BT landline for 12 months and you'll have the option of signing up for the unlimited weekend calling plan or the unlimited anytime calling plan.